st-matskevich/local-wake/README.md

 ## Usage
 ### Reference set
 The reference set is a collection of wake word recordings used as templates during detection.
-Typically, 3-4 samples are sufficient to achieve reliable detection performance.
+Usually, 3-4 samples are sufficient to achieve reliable detection performance.

 This repository includes `record.py` to record samples:
 ```